The Planning and Community Health Research Center advances plans and policies for improving the built environment to promote public health.

 To learn how APA's Planning and Community Health Research Center can help you or to discuss opportunities for research partnerships, contact APA at healthycommunities

 The 2014 National Planning Conference features Health Day as part of a 3-day Planning Healthy Communities symposium.
 This is an opportunity to learn about all matters related to planning and community health.
-Join us!
+Join us online or in person.

 Anna Ricklin, manager of APA's Planning and Community Health Research Center talks with Kelly Muellman and Eric Fladager, AICP, about the benefits of including public health objectives in comprehensive and sustainability plans.